Whimsy Stick

 2-year-old Labrador, jumping that had escalated to knocking elderly family members over

-The owners had tried everything standard: turning away, kneeing, squirt bottle, saying off, asking guests to ignore the dog.
-The jumping had gotten worse over six months.
-The dog was being crated during all guest arrivals, which the family considered a permanent management solution rather than a training gap.
+First, the owners had tried everything standard.
+For example, turning away, kneeing, squirt bottle, saying off, asking guests to ignore the dog.
+By contrast, the jumping had gotten worse over six months.
+In fact, the dog was crated during all guest arrivals.
+The family considered this a permanent management solution rather than a training hole.

 Week one: Added a 10-minute structured flirt pole session every evening before the family’s most social period.
-Management locked down: house line during all high-risk windows, Place trained as the door behavior.
-No corrections for jumping.
-All attention withheld for 30 seconds after any jump, then reset.
+Plus management locked down.
+House line during all high-risk moments.
+Place trained as the door behavior.
+Also, no corrections for jumping.
+So all attention withheld for 30 seconds after any jump, then reset.
 Week two: Sit-for-greeting trained in low distraction then proofed with family members approaching from inside.
-Drive sessions added before weekend guest arrivals.
+Plus drive sessions added before weekend guest arrivals.

-By week three, the dog was holding a sit-for-greeting with familiar family members without the house line.
-By week five, the sit was reliable with unfamiliar guests, including elderly relatives who had previously been knocked over.
-The crate was no longer needed during arrivals.
+Result: By week three, the dog was holding a sit-for-greeting with familiar family members without the house line.
+By week five, the sit was reliable with unfamiliar guests.
+That included elderly relatives who had been knocked over before.
+They no longer needed the crate during arrivals.
 The jumping had not been corrected away.
-The arousal that drove it had been addressed and the replacement behavior had been built at an arousal level where it could actually hold.
+By contrast, they addressed the arousal driving it.
+Plus they built the replacement behavior at an arousal level where it could lock in.

 The structured pre-greeting drive session that lowers baseline arousal before jumping is most likely to fire.
-Kevlar line, precise movement control, no elastic snap-back. $54.95, free shipping, 30-day guarantee.
+450-lb Kevlar static line, precise movement control, no elastic snap-back.

 The Mistakes That Keep Jumping Going